CodeFromSpec/.github/framework/CODE_FROM_SPEC.md

 ## Resync

-When something changes — a spec is updated, an external dependency changes, or a full regeneration is needed — run a resync:
+A resync synchronizes generated source files with the current state of the spec.
+Run a resync when a spec changes, an external dependency changes, or a full regeneration is needed.

-1. **Resolve spec staleness** — call `staleness-check`.
-Fix the first stale spec or test node it reports, then call the tool again.
-Repeat until no spec or test nodes are stale.
-The tool reports top-down, so resolving a parent before its children avoids cascading rework.
-If a fix introduces ambiguity or requires human judgment, stop and consult the user.
+Before running a resync, all spec and test node staleness must be resolved (see Staleness Resolution).

-2. **Generate code** — call `staleness-check`.
+1. **Generate code** — call `staleness-check`.
 Dispatch a code generation subagent for the first stale file it reports (see Resources), then call the tool again.
 Repeat until no stale files remain.

-3. **Verify** — build and run tests.
+2. **Verify** — build and run tests.
 If anything fails, trace back to the spec and correct it.
 Do not patch the generated code.

 ---